nburbank-givedirectly/xfer-followup/writeup/writeup.md

 # Key takeaways

-- Food is the most common reported expense category.
-59.7% of respondents report spending part or all of their transfer on food.
+- {most_popular_category} is the most common reported expense category among Give Directly's recipients. {most_popular_category_prct}% of respondents report spending part or all of their transfer on food.
-- {top_aggregated_response_categories_note}
+- {prop_w_resp_in_top_5}% of surveyed recipients indicated that they spent at least part of their transfer on one or more of {top_5_str} expenses.
 - Only {vice_prct}% of respondents, or slightly more than 1 in 1000 respondents, report spending any part of their transfer on a "vice activity" (Alcohol, drugs, etc.).
 - There is substantial variation in response patterns [by project, country, age, and gender](https://docs.google.com/spreadsheets/d/1PuFqGpOftwJiY92f6HUSA-15MTaYTjHdsF1J_lvc0sU/edit?usp=sharing).
-- After accounting for compositional differences across projects, there is evidence for a mild positive association between female gender and spending on food, education, and entrepreneurship activities, and a negative association with agriculture activities.
+- After accounting for compositional differences across projects and adjusting for aforementioned response bias, there is evidence for a mild positive association between female gender and spending on food, education, and entrepreneurship activities, and a negative association with agriculture activities.
 Additionally, older recipients are more likely to report spending on food and less likely to report spending on entrepreneurship activities.

 ## Dataset definition